finos/FDC3/docs/api-bridging/spec.md

         /** Timestamp at which request was generated */
         timestamp:  Date,
         /** AppIdentifier for the source that generated this response */
-        source: AppIdentifier,
+        source: AppIdentifier | DesktopAgentIdentifier,
-        /** AppIdentifier for the destination that the response should be routed to */
+        /** AppIdentifier OR DesktopAgentIdentifier for the destination that the response should be routed to */
-        destination: AppIdentifier //TODO determine if this is actually needed as we can use the requestGuid...
+        destination: AppIdentifier | DesktopAgentIdentifier
     }
 }
 ```